paluh/purescript-jaws/README.md

 ### Product and coproduct validation results

-There are two main types which are main building blocks for this library:
+There are two types which are main building blocks for this library:

   ```purescript
     -- It's just (a → m (Either e b)) but those transformers